Create your First Production

 You need to add someone to a production to assign him a task.

 On the Team page, you can see all the assignations for a specific project.
-If you want to check another project team, switch to the page's top.
+Switch to the page's top if you want to check another project team.

 # Assign Tasks to an Artist